SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 I can feel her putting weight on the bed, to my left.

+*I need time to think.*

 *What if Pinkie stays here?*

-*If shes going to kiss me, she can at least give me some company, right?*
+*If she's going to kiss me, she can at least give me some company, right?*

 I make up my mind as I feel her hoof press down on the bed next to mine.